Do I Need a Lawyer if the Insurance Company Offered Me a Settlement?

 Not the last offer

 That initial lowball offer is not the insurance company’s last offer, at least if you have legal counsel.
-After obtaining a lawyer, they will draft a demand letter to the insurance company.
+After obtaining a personal injury lawyer, they will draft a demand letter to the insurance company.
 This document includes:

 - Car accident description